 This is what we know:

 They are equally shared among boys and girls.
 They can run in families; they are not a sign of something more serious.
 They are painful, but they are temporary; usually, they are gone in adolescence.

 There is no definitive evidence as to why this condition occurs in children, but some possible factors that contribute to leg pain in children are:

-However, some children do not get enough nutrient intake in their diet, which can lead to growing pains or leg pain.
+However, some children do not get enough nutrient intake in their diet, leading to growing pains or leg pain.

-Fatigued Leg Muscles – Children engage in a large number of physical activities that can cause their leg muscles to work and fatigue.
+Fatigued Leg Muscles – Children engage in many physical activities that cause their leg muscles to work and fatigue.
 This can also lead to leg pain while resting at night.

-Leg Pain in Children Due to Restless Leg Syndrome – Some children may face this medical condition where the legs feel restless, which can lead to continued movement of the legs.
+Leg Pain in Children Due to Restless Leg Syndrome – Some children may face this medical condition where the legs feel restless, which can lead to the constant movement of the legs.
 This also makes the legs quite painful.

 When to worry about leg pain in children?

-In most cases, these pains do not require medical intervention and are easily cured.
+These pains are often easily cured and do not require medical intervention.
 However, sometimes children’s leg pain can become severe and requires immediate medical attention.

-To identify these scenarios, parents need to monitor the symptoms shown below in order to get to the emergency room when any of these symptoms are observed.
+To identify these scenarios, parents need to monitor the symptoms below to get to the emergency room when any of these symptoms are observed.
 The symptoms to check are: